Symmetric powers in abstract homotopy categories: Preliminary results

-For any natural number $n$ let $\sg _n$ be the symmetric group of permutations of $n$ elements, say $\{1,2,\dots ,n\} $.
-We look at a group as a category with single object and morphisms being elements of the group.
-Let $\bcC$ be a closed symmetric monoidal model category.
-Given an object $X$ in $\bcC $ we have a functor

-sending the unique object in the symmetric group to $X^{\wedge n}$ and permuting factors using the commutativity and associativity constrains in $\bcC $.
+Now, for any natural number $n$ let $\Sigma _n$ be the symmetric group of permutations of $n$ elements, considered as a category with single object and morphisms being elements of the group.
+Given an object $X$ in $\bcC $ we have a functor from $\Sigma _n$ to $\bcC $ sending the unique object in $\Sigma_n$ into $X^{\wedge n}$, and permuting factors using the commutativity and associativity constrains in $\bcC $.
+The $n$-th symmetric power $\Sym ^n(X)$ of $X$ is a colimit of this functor.
+Clearly, $\Sym ^n$ is an endofunctor on $\bcC $.